rwc3030/nickyp_audio_tools_final_maxdown_1001/path/to/architect_notes.md

 - Audible feedback for the limiter control is yet to be implemented.

 ### Unresolved Issues
-- EQ control not responding to frequency adjustments.
+- EQ control not responding to frequency adjustments. **Status: Resolved**
-- Compression engine occasionally fails to apply settings after rapid adjustments.
+- Compression engine occasionally fails to apply settings after rapid adjustments. **Status: Resolved**
-- Reverb module does not retain settings after plugin reload.
+- Reverb module does not retain settings after plugin reload. **Status: Resolved**
-- Limiter control shows incorrect maximum volume indicator under certain conditions.
+- Limiter control shows incorrect maximum volume indicator under certain conditions. **Status: Resolved**

 ## File and Directory Structure Adjustments
 - Adjusted the project directory structure to align with the requirements specified in 'README.md'.
 The following directories were created: